DukePantarei/discord-alternatives-wishlist/FEATURES.md

 ---

-## 3. Platform Support (5 features)
+## 3. Platform Support (8 features)

 ### What This Group Covers:
-- Web app, desktop app, mobile app
+- Web app, Windows app, macOS app, Linux app
+- Android app, iOS app
 - Docker install, mobile device hosting

 ### Why It Matters:
 - **Accessibility**: Can your community access from their devices?
+- **Cross-platform**: Does it work on everyone's OS?
 - **Deployment**: How easy is it to set up?
 - **User experience**: Native apps vs web apps